dustinkredmond/FXAlert/README.md

 ### How to get FXAlert

 We're on Maven Central.
-Use Maven or Gradle.
+Use Maven or your favorite build tool.

 In pom.xml
 ```xml